bimalka98/Computer-Vision-and-Image-Processing/SINGLE VIEW GEOMETRY/Camera Calibration/README.md

-# Camera Calibration: MATLAB Camera Calibrator
+# Camera Calibration: MATLAB Camera Calibrator [See complete article](https://bimalka98.github.io/Camera-Calibration)

 > For the calibration I designed a Checkerboard pattern myself using Adobe Photoshop, which has 30mmx30mm squares.
 You can download it from [here](https://nbviewer.jupyter.org/github/bimalka98/Computer-Vision-and-Image-Processing/blob/main/SINGLE%20VIEW%20GEOMETRY/Camera%20Calibration/checkboard-30mm.pdf).
 Later I found that out there are checkerboard pattrens readily available on the internet😅.
 Here is the [link](https://markhedleyjones.com/projects/calibration-checkerboard-collection).
 Don't waste your time on designning the checkeboard.